bharti199/Demo/README.md

 # Demo
-Theis is Demo for git &amp; github classs.
+This is Demo for git & github class.